How to blanch peas for long term storage.

 How To Blanch Peas

 The first step to freezing peas is to blanch them.
-This word might sound a little scary, but it’s actually so simple!
+This word might sound a little scary if you’ve never heard it before, but it’s actually so simple!

 Blanching is the process used to preserve vegetables flavor, color and texture.
 This is a necessary step when freezing vegetables, so please don’t skip it!

 Before blanching your peas make sure to give them a good wash.
 This can easily be done by rinsing them with cold water.
-Washing your peas will get rid of any lingering dirt or grime.
+Washing your peas will get rid of any lingering dirt or grime, which is important!